19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/1st Level Spells.md

 |   9 | [Feather Falling](Feather%20Falling.md)     | [Poison Spray](Poison%20Spray.md)                   | [Unstable Weapon](Unstable%20Weapon.md)         |
 |  10 | [Floating Disk](Floating%20Disk.md)         | [Protection from Evil](Protection%20from%20Evil.md) |                                                 |

-At character creation, players have the option to randomly generate what spells a PC knows.
-Roll a d3 for the column and a d10 for the row.
-Reroll on a null entry.
+Randomly choose a spell by rolling a d3 for the column and a d10 for the row.
+Reroll on a null.